50 million-year-old fossil assassin bug has unusually well-preserved genitalia

 Visit from retired ISGS palynologist

-We had a special visitor at the PRI Paleo Collection last week—Dr. Russ Peppers, a retired researcher from the Illinois State Geological Survey that specialized in the study of fossil pollen and spores.
+We had a special visitor at the Illinois Paleo Collection last week—Dr. Russ Peppers, a retired researcher from the Illinois State Geological Survey that specialized in the study of fossil pollen and spores.

 Researchers describe new species of lacewing